 Charlotte NASCAR fans know how thrilling it is to spend as much time as possible close to the track.
 While there are plenty of tracks with camping nearby, or special infield accommodations, Charlotte was the first track, field, or stadium to offer condos with views of the track.

-If you’re more into being part of the crowd than watching the race from your living room, Charlotte has serious camping on-site at the track, too.
+If you’re more into being part of the crowd than watching the race from your living room, Charlotte is one of the few NASCAR home tracks that has serious camping on-site.
 The Camping World Racing Resort is on-site, and unlike campgrounds at other tracks, you can rent out the sites year round.
 That’s in addition to the Speedway’s infield camping space and three other campgrounds on the campus, including one that’s designated as family-friendly.

 Another option is to head to Glenwood Acres RV Park.
 At less than half a mile from the Speedway, the distinction between on and off campus is slight, even if you’re eager to get to the race early.
 That’s thanks to Bill Little, uncle to the current owner, who established Glenwood Acres specifically for race fans in the 1980s.
 There are a variety of different site types, from full hookups to concrete pads to grassy spaces and full-pull throughs, making this a breeze no matter what kind of rig you’re driving.

 For seventy seasons now, cars have been circling the track at Beech Ridge Motor Speedway, one of the most northern NASCAR home tracks on this list.
 While camping is allowed on race weekends at Beech Ridge, campers are limited to very specific timeframes around particular events.
 If you want to linger in the area before or after a race, you’ll probably want to set up camp at other sites near Scarborough, of which you’ll have several to pick.

 Within ten minutes of the track you’ll find Bayley’s Campground and Wassamki Springs Campground.
 There are even more within a twenty-minute radius.